Off-The-Beaten-Path Places In Tokyo

 If you are visiting Nezu Shrine in April, you’ll experience the azalea season, where a wall of purple, red, and white flowers line one side of the shrine.
 A path runs through the flowers, and a koi pond sits at the base, making it one of the most picturesque places in Tokyo in April.

-Zojoji Temple is famous for its rows of jizo stone statues, which represent unborn or stillborn children.
+Zojoji Temple is famous for its rows of jizo stone statues, which represent guardians of unborn or stillborn children.
 They wear knitted hats and parents sometimes bring them children’s clothes to keep them warm or toys to ease their journey in the afterlife.

 The temple has a large grounds area but few visitors, giving it the full feel of Tokyo off-the-beaten-path.